Grelot/blog/content/articles/error-messages/index.md

 ### For simple program

-For a simple script, the simplest is just to write the error message directly where it happens.
+For a simple script, just write the error message where it happens.

 ```
 inversion <- function(number) {